 This is of particular concern in many developing nations where whole grain cereals and legumes are a large part of the diet.

-High-phytate foods, such as grains, nuts, and legumes, can raise the risk of iron and zinc deficiency.
+High phytate foods, such as grains, nuts, and legumes, can raise the risk of iron and zinc deficiency.

-As a countermeasure, strategies such as soaking, sprouting and fermentation are often employed.
+As a countermeasure, strategies such as soaking, sprouting, and fermentation are often employed.

 For those who eat meat regularly, deficiencies caused by phytic acid are not a concern.

-In many cases, these benefits outweigh any negative effects on mineral absorption.
+On the contrary, consuming high phytate foods as part of a balanced diet has numerous benefits.
+In most cases, these benefits outweigh any negative effects on mineral absorption.